Jaffer-sadiq/GitHub-Actions/Labfiles/Module-2-Action-Integration.md

     ![](../media/ex2-task2-step6.png)

-5. Login to the Personal Email and **Verify Email Address** send by docker.
+5. Login to the Personal Email and **Verify Email Address** sent by docker.

 6. In the Docker Hub tab click on **Profile** **(1)** and click on **My Account** **(2)**.